MaxSmile/Vasilkoff.com/README.md

 ## SEO

 HIGH
-To ensure that Search Engines can accurately identify the topic of this webpage, it is important to include the most common keywords in the title tag, meta description, and heading tags.
-HIGH
-H1 and H2 tags ensure better search engine visibility and ranking by providing structure and hierarchy to the content, improving readability, and providing opportunities for keyword optimization.
-HIGH
-Add a meta description tag to provide a brief and informative summary of the page's content for search engines.
-HIGH
 To improve the website experience for your visitors, it is recommended to eliminate any render-blocking resources on this webpage.
 HIGH